shadow2105/credit-management-system/README.md

 # credit-management-system
-A Credit Management console application
+A Java and MySQL based console application to manage Customer Credit Accounts